ToruOkadaOi/smartagri_researchproject/README.txt

 #README

-Scripttt.py is the main code file

-rm -rf.py clears the layers from QGIS

-qgis_documentation_method.py - for the merging method #unfinished

-R.P Smart farming has all the data

-output_data is the folder where the files will go to when executed.
-Clear all the folders starting with the name shapefiles_* if desired
+Scripttt.py in folder 3 is the project specific python code used for initial data procesing in QGIS as explained in the report.docx.
+Generic code given alongside.
+Additional code for geo coding and reverse geo coding also added

+Folder 4 contains the JavaScript code specifically used for this project along with code for deployment as a web app

-Update the excel file and shapefile paths as per need in the Scripttt.py file
+Update the excel file and shapefile paths as per need

+Modify as per use case

+References given in the reference section of report.docx

 Thank you!!!